-Week 11 - Resilience Patterns: Stateless Serving Function and Continued Model Evaluation Patterns.
-Reproducibility Patterns: Transform
+Week 11 - Resilience Patterns: Continued Model Evaluation Patterns.
+Reproducibility Patterns: Transform and Windowed Inference

 Introduction

-This week we study two resilience patterns: the stateless serving function pattern and the continued model evaluation pattern.
-The stateless serving function pattern exports the machine learning model as a stateless function so that it can be shared by multiple clients in a scalable way.
-This is because production machine learning systems must be able to synchronously handle thousands to millions of prediction requests per second.
+This week we study another resilience pattern: the continued model evaluation pattern.
 The continued model evaluation pattern can detect when a deployed model is no longer fit-for-purpose by continually monitoring model predictions and evaluating model performance.
 This is because model performance of deployed models degrades over time either due to data drift, concept drift or other changes to the pipelines which feed data to the model.

-We will also look at the transform design pattern.
+We will also look at the transform design pattern and the windowed inference design pattern.
 The transform reproducibility design pattern ensures that data transformations in processing systems can be consistently reproduced, providing data reliability, traceability, and ease of debugging.
+The windowed inference design pattern externalizes the model state and invoke the model from a stream analytics pipeline to ensure that features calculated in a dynamic, time-dependent way can be correctly repeated between training and serving.

 Videos